Software-Engineering-CSUSM/Enter-Team-Name_ProjectName-2016/Git_Help.md

 Learning these will help you speedily move through the directories.
 Press Enter after each command to execute it:

-	dir - This command will list all of the folders and files in the directory you are currently at.
+	dir
 >
+- This command will list all of the folders and files in the directory you are currently at.
+>

+	cd folder
+>
-	cd folder - This command will move you to the folder that you specify.
+- This command will move you to the folder that you specify.
 The folder must be in the directory you are currently in.
 For example: If you are currently at C:\Users\username\ and you enter cd desktop you will be taken to C:\Users\username\Desktop\
 >

+	cd path
+>
-	cd path - This command will take you to a specific path on your computer.
+- This command will take you to a specific path on your computer.
 You do not need to be in the same directory as the path.
 You must enter the entire path for it to work.
 For example: cd C:\Windows\System32
 >

+	cd ..
+>
-	cd .. - This command will move you up one directory from your current location.
+- This command will move you up one directory from your current location.
 For example: If you are currently at C:\Users\username\ and you enter cd .. you will be taken to C:\Users\
 >

+	cd\
+>
-	cd\ - This command will take you to the root directory, regardless of your location.
+- This command will take you to the root directory, regardless of your location.
 For example: If you are currently at C:\Users\username\ and you enter cd\ you will be taken to C:\
 >

+	driveletter:
+>
-	driveletter: - This command will take you to the drive letter that you specify.
+- This command will take you to the drive letter that you specify.
 The drive you specify will need to be active, or have a disc in it if it a CD\DVD drive.
 For example, if you want to switch to your D drive, you would enter the command D:
 >

+	exit
+>
-	exit - This command will exit the Command Prompt, no matter your current location.er your current location.
+- This command will exit the Command Prompt, no matter your current location.er your current location.

 **Mac**

 Even simpler than on a windows

-	cd *location*
+	cd [location]
+>
+- This command will take you to the directory input by the user.
+As a tip, you can drag a folder into the Terminal window and the location will automatically be transferred the the window.
+>

+	dir
+>
+- This command will list all of the folders and files in the directory you are currently at.

 --